openid/fapi/Financial_API_Grant_Management.md

 # Use cases not supported

 ## Historical grant, authorisation or consent records
-Grant Management specification allows a client to query the status and contents of a grant (user consent).
+Grant Management specification allows a client to query the status and contents of a grant (resource owner's consent).
 This is designed for clients to understand what is included in current active grant.
 This is NOT designed to provide for legal, reporting or archiving purposes, for example, keeping 7 years of expired or revoked consents.

 ## Consent resource shared with other parties
 There is a use case where end user might want to share their consents with third parties (e.g. centralised consent management dashboards).